GoWang/intl_tel_input_rails/README.md

 This gem is a wrapper for [jackocnr/intl-tel-input Release v8.4.8](https://github.com/jackocnr/intl-tel-input)

-Since [ispyropoulos/intl-tel-input-rails](https://github.com/ispyropoulos/intl-tel-input-rails) has stopped maintaining the gem, however the origin plugin has been updated for quite a few versions, here we simply create a new one that are up to date.
+Since [ispyropoulos/intl-tel-input-rails](https://github.com/ispyropoulos/intl-tel-input-rails) seems to be no longer maintained, however the origin plugin has been updated for quite a few versions, here we simply create a new one that are up to date.

 ## Installation